 Today, though, I’m sharing a recipe that we’ve been enjoying pretty much on the weekly since forever!
 I guess I’ve been unintentionally holding out on you!

 See, these juicy turkey burgers are my hubby’s creation.
 Usually during weekdays, hubby cooks and I cook on the weekend.
 It’s a great balance between us!

-After being off this past week for a little holiday, it’s nice to get back to a ‘normal’ eating routine and these ground turkey burgers are just what I’m looking for!
+After being off this past week for a little holiday (and indulging a little), it’s nice to get back to a regular meal routine, and these ground turkey burgers with spicy mayo are just what I’m looking for!

 Are Turkey Burgers Healthy?

 Ground turkey is pretty lean (i.e. low in fat), high in protein, and lower in cholesterol and calories than, say, ground beef.
 It’s a delicious alternative for those trying to limit their red meat intake.

 And, besides the health factor, if you are eating something, you want it to taste delicious and these healthy turkey burgers hit the spot!

 You could if you want (like egg or breadcrumbs), but I find they stay together perfectly fine without.